Web-European-Conference/blog/_posts/2015-09-17-9-days-to-the-conference-nodejs-auth-tim-paypal.markdown

 - agenda
 ---

-We are continuing our tour of the sessions: with 10 days the Web European Conference, the featured session is **Node.js Authentication and Data Security** and we asked [Tim Messerschmidt](http://timmesserschmidt.com/) to tell us more about his session and about himself.
+With 9 days the Web European Conference, the featured session is **Node.js Authentication and Data Security** and we asked [Tim Messerschmidt](http://timmesserschmidt.com/) to tell us more about his session and about himself.

 ### Q: Tell us a bit more about your session
 **A**: My session _Node.js Authentication and Data Security_ uses the _OWASP Top 10_ in order to explain common security issues that Node developers encounter.
 Using Express as a sample platform, I will be going through useful middleware and settings that help hardening your web framework.